fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

 action_network_url: 'https://actionnetwork.org/petitions/stop-the-tpp-6/'
 tags:
   - tpp
-headline: >-
-  The TPP takes power away from you and hands it to multinational corporations.
-  That’s not “free trade,” that’s corruption.
+headline: 'The TPP isn''t ''free trade,'' it''s corruption. '
 petition_title: Call out the TPP for corruption.
 search_description: >-
   The TPP takes power away from you and hands it to multinational corporations.